If We Were a Movie

 "If We Were a Movie" is a pop song by American recording artist and actress Miley Cyrus.
 She performed the song as Hannah Montana – the alter ego of Miley Stewart, a character she plays on the Disney Channel television series Hannah Montana.
 "If We Were a Movie" was written by Jeannie Lurie and Holly Mathis, and was produced by Antonina Armato and Tim James.
-The song was released as the fourth single for the album, Hannah Montana.
+The song was released as a promotional single for the special of the soundtrack, Hannah Montana.
 The song has teen pop influences.

 In the United States, the song peaked at number forty-seven on the Billboard Hot 100 and within the top forty on the Pop 100.
 Its appearance on the Billboard Hot 100 made Cyrus the first act to have six songs debut on the chart in the same week.
 A music video for "If We Were a Movie" was taken from footage of a Hannah Montana Radio Disney concert performance.

 The song was later re-recorded as a duet with fellow Disney Channel actor Corbin Bleu for the Hannah Montana 3 soundtrack album.